 The greatest joy for me is not to see a creator’s skills improve through the use of my tutorials (though that is obviously AMAZING), but to see another creator, amateur or professional, be inspired to share their own skills in the same way.

-I created LEARNUARY, (a yearly month-long celebration of sharing skills which takes place every January) for this exact reason.
+I created LEARNUARY, (a yearly month-long celebration of sharing skills that takes place every January) for this exact reason.
 Writers, photographers, filmmakers, makeup artists, musicians, games designers, potters, fashion designers, and yes, even we lowly illustrators ALL have skills that so many people would benefit from if we just took the time to share them.

 We all have projects we want to create, stories we want to tell, art we’re drawn to make, not for anyone else, but just for us.
 That’s so important and is the essence of creative expression.
 But if we all took a moment to also share what we’ve learned by walking the artist’s path, we just might inspire an entire generation of unstoppable artists to bring to life their own creativity.
 And along the way, you may happen to accidentally create one of the most important and successful works of your career.
 Isn’t that worth a few late nights?